Skip to content

 HOW THE COURSE WILL IMPACT YOUR CAREER

-This minor award is aimed at qualified practitioners who wish to ensure the people they support even those with complex needs have the best options based on the life they want to live.
+This OTC cert is aimed at qualified practitioners who wish to ensure the people they support even those with complex needs have the best options based on the life they want to live.

-The qualification enhances any CV where you may want to go into residential services, day services, community inclusion or empowerment.
+The qualification enhances any CV where you may want to go into residential services, day services and community inclusion.

 Qualification

 The course is certified by the Open Training College.
-Successful participants will obtain a component certificate in:
+Successful participants will obtain an OTC-accredited:

 COURSE ENTRY REQUIREMENTS